missmatsuko/lighthouse-labs-challenge/2019-05/README.md

 Tests only cover functions and side-effects specified by the challenge, and are based on solutions that have been accepted by the challenge.
 It's not guaranteed to completely match Lighthouse Labs' own tests, but hopefully it will help prevent regressions as the challenges continue.

-> NOTE: I will be adding an option to test only up to a specified challenge/day soon.

 ## Challenge
 Information from the [Lighthouse Labs Coding Challenge Website](https://coding-challenge.lighthouselabs.ca).